Re-Release Coming in July 2018

 “No problem on either front.”

 I took the key and headed outside again.
-The motel was a U-shape and wrapped around the parking lot.
-I squinted at the upper story until I found my room and jogged up the stairs.
+The motel was built in a U shape and wrapped around the parking lot.
+I surveyed the upper story until I found my room and jogged up the stairs.
 As I unlocked the door, force of habit made me check the surrounding area, looking for anybody or anything suspicious.
 Krystal had raised me to be on guard, even though she had lost her own savvy over the years, thanks to the crack and the heroin.

 No one in sight.
 I opened the door.